Concretex Building System

 The position of doors and windows are according to customer requirements and sizes are designed to fit standard components available at any hardware store.

-The smooth finish on the panel does not require plastering and paint can be applied directly to the surface.
+The smooth finish on the wall panels do not require plastering and paint can be applied directly to the surface.

 Internal walls can be built using conventional blocks or, for improved thermals and ease of handling, a CLC block is also available from Concretex.
 These have high workability, similar to wood.